WolverineXM/FinTechProject3/.ipynb_checkpoints/README-checkpoint.md

 In 1974, economist Robert C. Merton proposed this model for assessing the structural credit risk of a company by modeling the company's equity as a call option on its assets.
 This model was later extended by Fischer Black and Myron Scholes to develop the Nobel-prize winning Black-Scholes pricing model for options.

-In short, the model predicts a non-linear negative link between the default likelihood and asset value of a firm
+> In short, the model predicts a non-linear negative link between the default likelihood and asset value of a firm.

 Given the cost of obtaining Credit Default Swap data (preferred data but cost prohibitive), the use of Option Adjusted Spreads (OAS) is explored.
 In addition, it is hypothesized that the use of a Machine Learning algorithm can be used to predict future equity market states.
-See [Option-Adjusted Spread (OAS)](https://www.investopedia.com/terms/o/optionadjustedspread.asp) for a basic understanding of Option Adjusted Spreads.
+See [Option-Adjusted Spread (OAS)](https://www.investopedia.com/terms/o/optionadjustedspread.asp) for a basic refresher on OASs.

 The Random Forest Classifier Model and RandomizedSearchCV are used to develop a Naive Model and Optimal Model to determine if either model can deliver an annual return higher than the [SPDR® S&P 500® ETF Trust](https://www.ssga.com/us/en/intermediary/etfs/funds/spdr-sp-500-etf-trust-spy).
+The Optimal Model also attempts to achieve a superior annual rate of return by using model parameters obtained from RandomizedSearchCV (process described below).

 ### Project Notebooks